 The museum also marks the seasons with events that emphasize different aspects of farm life.
-Coming up on October 12, the annual Harvest Festival includes a hay bale maze, hay rides, food, and a pumpkin patch.
+The annual Harvest Festival in October includes a hay bale maze, hay rides, food, and a pumpkin patch.
 December brings a glimpse of holidays past at the annual Holiday’s Evening, and spring events, Sheep to Shawl and Dairy Days, highlight the animals and typical farming tasks like sheep shearing and butter churning.

 Regardless of the season in which you visit, Nimz says the Littleton Museum has something for everyone.
 “We really focus on intergenerational opportunities for play and for learning.”

 - Open Tuesday through Friday 8 a.m. to 5 p.m.; Saturday 10 a.m. to 5 p.m.; Sunday 1 p.m. to 5 p.m.
 Closed Mondays and holidays.